 “On the barrel, pretty white letters spelled out PARTY STARTER.” – Ilona Andrews, Gunmetal Magic

-On the tediously long flight from Washington to Johannesburg, I was seated among a small group of middle-aged men decked out in the latest camouflaged fashions.
+On the tediously long flight from Washington D.C. to Johannesburg, South Africa, I was seated among a small group of middle-aged white men decked out in the latest camouflaged fashions.
 They were, as they say, all in.
 The affected clothing items and accruements included, but were not limited to, jackets, ball caps, handbags, boots, eyeglass and phone cases, one eye patch, and a tee shirt emblazoned with block letters:

 GUN CONTROL IS BEING ABLE TO HIT YOUR TARGET